 I bet you will quickly lose count.
 There are so many of them!
 You will be spoiled by choice.
 Try at least a few trails yourself.

 4) Take your selfie at the top of Turaida castle tower

 Turaida castle was built according to the will of Bishop Albert from Riga in 1214.
 It was one of the bishop’s residencies.
-Later it became part of Turaida estate and was not renewed after a fire in late 18th century.
-Castle renovation works started just in late 20th century.
-Now there is a museum and the best view to the Gauja river bed from the top of the castle tower.
+Later it became part of the Turaida estate and was not renewed after a fire in the late 18th century.
+Castle renovation works started just in the late 20th century.
+Now there is a museum and the best view of the Gauja river bed from the top of the castle tower.

-5) Have a minute of silence in the wooden church of Turaida museum reserve
+5) Have a minute of silence in the wooden church of the Turaida Museum reserve

 6) Guess how the other side of this sculpture looks